fe-moldark/wesleykent-website/about.markdown

 ---
 layout: page
 title: About
-description: My name is Wesley Kent, I am currently studying Cybersecurity at American Military University, with a concentration in Wireless and Mobile Security.
-I've begun working through the CompTIA certifications and as of the Fall '22 I have obtained my Security+, Network+, and A+ certifications, with the Linux+ and CySA+ in the works.
-Right now I am working as IT Support getting some hands-on experience before I transition to the security side of IT.
-I am using this site to showcase some projects that I work on for fun in my free time.
+description: My name is Wesley Kent.
+I’m a former Marine now working in IT.
+I hold a degree in Cybersecurity from American Military University with a concentration in Wireless and Mobile Security.
+I am certified in CompTIA’s CySA+, Security+, Network+, and A+, with additional certifications in the works.
+Currently, I work in Computer Operations at a local manufacturing company, gaining hands-on experience as I prepare to transition to the security side of IT.
+This site serves as a platform to showcase projects I enjoy working on in my free time.
 permalink: /about/
 ---

 ## Who I am
-My name is Wesley Kent, I am currently studying Cybersecurity at American Military University, with a concentration in Wireless and Mobile Security.
-I've begun working through the CompTIA certifications and as of the Fall '22 I have obtained my Security+, Network+, and A+ certifications, with the Linux+ and CySA+ in the works.
-Right now I am working as IT Support getting some hands-on experience before I transition to the security side of IT.
-I am using this site to showcase some projects that I work on for fun in my free time.
+My name is Wesley Kent.
+I’m a former Marine now working in IT.
+I hold a degree in Cybersecurity from American Military University with a concentration in Wireless and Mobile Security.
+I am certified in CompTIA’s CySA+, Security+, Network+, and A+, with additional certifications in the works.
+Currently, I work in Computer Operations at a local manufacturing company, gaining hands-on experience as I prepare to transition to the security side of IT.
+This site serves as a platform to showcase projects I enjoy working on in my free time.
 <br><br>

 ## Contact